IndomieGorengSatu/Mie/README.md

-## How do hens stay fit?
-They always egg-cercise!
+## Why do bees have sticky hair?
+Because they use honey combs!